MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `"system"`

 > [!CAUTION]
-> The `rowsToScroll` setting is no longer available versions 1.2 and later.
+> The `rowsToScroll` setting is no longer available in versions 1.2 and later.
 Windows Terminal will use the value configured in the system Mouse settings panel.

 <br />